carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-2.md

 In the cases of unregistered attributes, operations, and types, MLIR will enforce some structural constraints (SSA, block termination, etc.), but otherwise they are completely opaque.
-For instance, MLIR has little information about whether an unregisted operation can operate on particular datatypes, how many operands it can take, or how many results it produces.
+For instance, MLIR has little information about whether an unregistered operation can operate on particular datatypes, how many operands it can take, or how many results it produces.
 This flexibility can be useful for bootstrapping purposes, but it is generally advised against in mature